Madison County, Georgia

 Madison County is a county located in the northeastern part of the U.S. state of Georgia.
 As of the 2020 census, the population was 30,120.
 The county seat is Danielsville.
 The county was created on December 5, 1811.
 The county's largest city is Comer with a population of 1,200.

-Madison County was included in the Athens-Clarke County, GA Metropolitan Statistical Area, which is included in the Atlanta-Athens-Clarke County-Sandy Springs, GA Combined Statistical Area.
+Madison County was included in the Athens–Clarke County metropolitan area, which is included in the Atlanta–Athens–Clarke County–Sandy Springs CSA.

 History

 Madison County was organized by an act of the General Assembly of Georgia on December 11, 1811.
 It was named for James Madison, who served as the fourth president of the United States from 1809 to 1817.
 It was the 38th county formed in Georgia, and began to function as a county in 1812.
 Madison County was formed from the counties of Clarke, Elbert, Franklin, Jackson, Oglethorpe.

 Early agriculture in Madison County was devoted to food crops and livestock (cattle, hogs, and sheep), which were sufficient to feed the population.
 Just after the Civil War ended, the demand for a cash crop led to major reliance on cotton.
 The soils of Madison County were heavily damaged by this cotton monoculture.
 From the 1930s on, agriculture became more diverse.
 Today, agribusiness dominates the local economy, with poultry production particularly important.

 Madison and Oglethorpe counties share Watson Mill Bridge State Park, the site of the longest covered bridge in Georgia.
 The bridge, which is over 100 years old, spans 229 feet of the South Fork of the Broad River.
 There are also facilities for camping, hiking trails, picnicking, and fishing in the park.

 The Madison County Courthouse, one of the most ornate in Georgia, was built in 1901 for the sum of $18,314.
 It is listed on the National Register of Historic Places.
 New Hope Presbyterian Church, established in 1788, is the third oldest church in Georgia.

 Lt.
 Col. Lemuel Penn, a decorated veteran of World War II and a United States Army Reserve officer, was murdered by members of the Ku Klux Klan on July 11, 1964, nine days after passage of the Civil Rights Act, on a Broad River bridge on the Georgia State Route 172 in Madison County.